King Charles III says Canada facing unprecedented challenges as Trump threatens annexation

 He added that “many Canadians are feeling anxious and worried about the drastically changing world around them."

-”I have always had the greatest admiration for Canada’s unique identity, which is recognized across the world for bravery and sacrifice in defense of national values, and for the diversity and kindness of Canadians," he said.

-Charles, on his 20th visit to Canada, noted that it has been nearly 70 years since his mother first opened Parliament.
+The king noted that it has been nearly 70 years since his mother first opened Parliament.
+And said he's visited 20 times.

 He said when his late mother opened a new session of Canadian Parliament in 1957, World War II remained a fresh, painful memory and said the Cold War was intensifying.

 "Freedom and democracy were under threat," he said.
-“Today, Canada faces another critical moment.
-Democracy, pluralism, the rule of law, self-determination, and freedom are values which Canadians hold dear, and ones which the government is determined to protect.”

-Charles also said that the Canadian government “will protect Canada’s sovereignty by rebuilding, rearming, and reinvesting in the Canadian Armed Forces.

-"It will stimulate the Canadian military industry by participating in the ‘ReArm Europe’ plan and will thus contribute, together with European partners, to trans-Atlantic security.
-And it will invest to strengthen its presence in the North, as this region, which is an integral part of the Canadian nation, faces new threats,” the king said.

-Former Canadian Prime Ministers Justin Trudeau and Stephen Harper were among those in attendance.
+“Today, Canada faces another critical moment."

+”I have always had the greatest admiration for Canada’s unique identity, which is recognized across the world for bravery and sacrifice in defense of national values, and for the diversity and kindness of Canadians,” the king said.

+Carney won the job of prime minister by promising to confront the increased aggression shown by Trump and made his first trip to London and Paris, the capital cities of Canada's two founding nations.

+Carney is eager to diversify trade, and the king said that Canada can build new alliances.
+More than 75% of Canada's exports go to the U.S.

+The king said that among the priorities for the government is protection of the French language and Quebec culture, which are at the heart of Canadian identity.
 He also said the Canada must protect Quebec's dairy supply management industry.
 Trump attacked the industry in trade talks.

+And he said that the Canadian government will protect Canada’s sovereignty by reinvesting in the Canadian Armed Forces.
+Trump has complained that Canada doesn't spend enough on its military.

+The king said that Canada would look to the European Union to purchase military equipment by joining the "REARM Europe” plan — a major defence procurement project to ramp up arms production in Europe.
+The speech made no mention of buying from the U.S.

-A horse-drawn carriage took king and queen to the Senate of Canada Building for the speech.
-It will accompanied by 28 horses, 14 before and 14 after.
-He will receive the Royal Salute from the 100-person guard of honor from the 3rd Battalion, Royal Canadian Regiment before entering the chamber for his speech.
+A horse-drawn carriage took Charles and Queen Camilla to the Senate of Canada Building for the speech.
+It was accompanied by 28 horses, 14 before and 14 after.
+After inspecting a 100-person honor guard and receiving a 21-gun salute, King Charles entered the Senate building as the crowd cheered.

+Former Canadian Prime Ministers Justin Trudeau and Stephen Harper were among those in attendance.

-The king will return to the U.K. after the speech and a visit to Canada’s National War Memorial.
+The king returned to the U.K. after the speech and a visit to Canada’s National War Memorial.

 Justin Vovk, a Canadian royal historian, said the king’s visit reminds him of when Queen Elizabeth II opened the Parliament in Grenada, a member of the commonwealth, in 1985.